The director of agriculture shall:

 (O) Allow reasonable variations from the stated quantity of contents, which shall include those caused by unavoidable deviations in good manufacturing practice and by loss or gain of moisture during the course of good distribution practice, only after the commodity has entered intrastate commerce;

 (P) Provide for the weights and measures training of inspector personnel and establish minimum training requirements, which shall be met by all inspector personnel, whether county, municipal, or state;

 (Q) Prescribe the methods of tests and inspections to be employed in the enforcement of sections 1327.46 to 1327.61 of the Revised Code.
 The director may prescribe the official test and inspection forms to be used.

-(R) Provide by rule for voluntary registration with the director of private weighing and measuring device servicing agencies, and personnel;
+(R) Provide by rule for registration with the director of service persons who are employed by commercially used weighing and measuring device servicing agencies;

 (S) In conjunction with the national institute of standards and technology, operate a type evaluation program for certification of weighing and measuring devices as part of the national type evaluation program.
 The director shall establish a schedule of fees for services rendered by the department of agriculture for type evaluation services.
 The director may require any weighing or measuring instrument or device to be traceable to a national type evaluation program certificate of conformance prior to use for commercial or law enforcement purposes.

 (T) Verify advertised prices, price representations, and point-of-sale systems, as necessary, to determine both the accuracy of prices and computations and the correct use of the equipment and the accuracy of prices printed or recalled from a database if a system utilizes scanning or coding in lieu o f manual entry.
 In order to implement this division, the director shall do all of the following:

 (1) Employ recognized procedures such as those designated in the national institute of standards and technology handbook 130, uniform laws and regulations, "examination procedures for price verification";